Getting started with Zoom Rooms

 - Check room readiness for furniture, power, network, and conduit cabling.

 Set up your hardware in the conference room

-- Connect cable TV, camera, audio components and network.
+- Connect the cable TV, camera, audio components, and network.

-- Turn on PC/Mac and controller, connect to the network.
+- Turn on the PC/Mac and controller, connect to the network.

-- Upgrade TV, camera and audio components firmware (if required).
+- Upgrade the TV, camera, and audio components firmware (if required).

 Set up your Zoom Rooms software

 - Download Zoom Rooms for Conference Room and install on your macOS or Windows computer.